 by Louis L’Amour

-Here is the kind of authentically detailed epic novel that has become Louis L’Amour’s hallmark.
-It is the compelling story of U.S. Air Force Major Joe Mack, a man born out of time.
-When his experimental aircraft is forced down in Russia and he escapes a Soviet prison camp, he must call upon the ancient skills of his Indian forebears to survive the vast Siberian wilderness.
-Only one route lies open to Mack: the path of his ancestors, overland to the Bering Strait and across the sea to America.
-But in pursuit is a legendary tracker, the Yakut native Alekhin, who knows every square foot of the icy frontier—and who knows that to trap his quarry he must think like a Sioux.
+This epic novel showcases the richly detailed storytelling that defines Louis L’Amour’s work.
+The story follows U.S. Air Force Major Joe Mack, a man born out of time.
+After enemy forces force his experimental aircraft down in Russia, Mack escapes from a Soviet prison camp and relies on the ancient skills of his Indian forebears to survive the brutal Siberian wilderness.
+Only one route remains open to him—the path of his ancestors, leading overland to the Bering Strait and across the sea to America.
+On his trail follows Alekhin, a legendary Yakut tracker who knows every inch of the frozen frontier and understands that to catch his quarry, he must think like a Sioux.

 The Mountain Between Us